noorulhassanessex/arogya-diet/MVP/Product Demonstration.md

 “Clicking on ‘Meal Plan’ takes the user to the Meal Plan page.
 This section will display personalized meal plans.
 In the MVP version, a static placeholder card is shown, demonstrating the UI where dynamically generated meals will later appear.”
 Narrative:
 “The ‘About’ page provides background information about Arogya.
 It explains the mission of the project, key features, and the reasons behind building this tool as part of a university assignment.”

-Incomplete feature:
-•	“The meal plan generation feature is not yet fully implemented.
-•	The current content is static and will be replaced with data-driven output in the final version.

 _**4. About Page (Section 2)**_